onionj/onionj.github.io/index.md

 #### Real-Time Taxi POS Backend
 * Developed a **WebSocket-powered** system for real-time **POS payments** and **live location streaming**.

-#### Mock Server
-* Architected a mock server with FastAPI to support user-defined APIs and dynamic Jinja2 response generation.

 #### AI-Powered Supermarket Agent
 * Built an automated shopping assistant for WhatsApp, enabling users to place orders via voice or text, with the AI handling product search, cart management, and order creation.